Compass: Variants

+Construction

 A magnetic rod is required when constructing a compass.
 This can be created by aligning an iron or steel rod with Earth's magnetic field and then tempering or striking it.
 However, this method produces only a weak magnet so other methods are preferred.
 For example, a magnetised rod can be created by repeatedly rubbing an iron rod with a magnetic lodestone.
-This magnetised rod (or magnetic needle) is then placed on a low friction surface to allow it to freely pivot to align itself with the magnetic field.
+This magnetised rod (or magnetic needle) is then placed on a low-friction surface to allow it to freely pivot to align itself with the magnetic field.
 It is then labeled so the user can distinguish the north-pointing from the south-pointing end; in modern convention the north end is typically marked in some way.

-Needle-and-bowl device

 If a needle is rubbed on a lodestone or other magnet, the needle becomes magnetized.
 When it is inserted in a cork or piece of wood, and placed in a bowl of water it becomes a compass.
-Such devices were universally used as compass until the invention of the box-like compass with a 'dry' pivoting needle sometime around 1300.
+Such devices were universally used as compasses until the invention of the box-like compass with a "dry" pivoting needle, sometime around 1300.

-Points of the compass

 Originally, many compasses were marked only as to the direction of magnetic north, or to the four cardinal points (north, south, east, west).
 Later, these were divided, in China into 24, and in Europe into 32 equally spaced points around the compass card.
 For a table of the thirty-two points, see compass points.

 In the modern era, the 360-degree system took hold.
 This system is still in use today for civilian navigators.
 The degree system spaces 360 equidistant points located clockwise around the compass dial.
 In the 19th century some European nations adopted the "grad" (also called grade or gon) system instead, where a right angle is 100 grads to give a circle of 400 grads.
 Dividing grads into tenths to give a circle of 4000 decigrades has also been used in armies.

 Most military forces have adopted the French "millieme" system.
 This is an approximation of a milli-radian (6283 per circle), in which the compass dial is spaced into 6400 units or "mils" for additional precision when measuring angles, laying artillery, etc. The value to the military is that one angular mil subtends approximately one metre at a distance of one kilometer.
 Imperial Russia used a system derived by dividing the circumference of a circle into chords of the same length as the radius.
 Each of these was divided into 100 spaces, giving a circle of 600.
 The Soviet Union divided these into tenths to give a circle of 6000 units, usually translated as "mils".
-This system was adopted by the former Warsaw Pact countries (e.g. Soviet Union, East Germany), often counterclockwise (see picture of wrist compass).
+This system was adopted by the former Warsaw Pact countries, e.g., the Soviet Union, East Germany, etc., often counterclockwise (see picture of wrist compass).
 This is still in use in Russia.